 5) After any absence, physical affection should be your first response to child

-After any absence–whether school or an outing– make sure physical affection is the first things they get be it a hug, affectionate pat, or a high five.
+After any absence, make sure physical affection is the first thing your child gets from you.
+Be it a hug, affectionate pat, or a high five.
 Couple it with a warm smile and your are communicating with your child that you missed them, you love them, and want to hear about how their day has gone.

 After a long day of school, my kids are exhausted and emotional.
 If I am rushed and forget to show affection, a meltdown is 100% right around the corner.
 Snuggles help my kids make the transition from school to home.

 Touch truly has the power to transform your home

 As parents, we ALL fall short.
 But we can all make small changes that will help to create calmer and more happy homes.
 As we change the way we communicate and build connections through touch, we can reduce tantrums and create happier homes.

 When it comes to small kids, if there is a problem or conflict, snuggles are usually the answer.